Classic 4 day Inca Trail to Machu Picchu

 These costs include entrance fees and return on the basic Expedition train from Aguas Calientes to Ollantaytambo and then bus back to Cusco.

-Prices can vary considerably from company to company depending on the quality of the service and what is included.
+Prices based on 2015 rates and can vary considerably from company to company depending on the quality of the service and what is included.